kamranahmedse/developer-roadmap/src/data/roadmaps/javascript/content/102-javascript-datatypes/102-typeof-operator.md

 # TypeOf Operator

 You can use the typeOf operator to find the data type of a JavaScript variable.
+It returns a string indicating the type of provided operand's value.

 Visit the following resources to learn more: